lfai/model_openness_tool/CONTRIBUTING.md

-# Contributing Models to the MOT
+# Contributing to the MOT

-We welcome contributions to the MOT project in the form of models.
+We welcome contributions to the MOT project in the form of additions or changes to the models listed on the MOT website as well as bug fixes and improvements to the MOT website itself.

+Thank you for contributing to the MOT.

+## Contributing Models to the MOT

-If you'd like to contribute a model, please follow the steps below to ensure your model is validated and accepted.
+If you'd like to contribute a new model or changes to an existing model via GitHub, please follow the steps below to ensure your model is validated and accepted.

-## Prerequisites
+### Prerequisites

 Before you start contributing, ensure you have the following installed and set up in your local environment: